Razer Phone Cooler Chroma review: It enrages me that this even exists

 It requires a power adapter that it doesn't come with.

-Oh, and all this for only $60.
-If my phone came with one of these attached, I'd pay $60 to have someone remove it!
+Oh, and all this for only US$60.
+If my phone came with one of these attached, I'd pay US$60 to have someone remove it!

 The Razer Phone Cooler Chroma does indeed cool your phone, but its plug requirement, bulk, noise, price, and confounding lack of phone charging capability make it a product where you're paying through the nose to making playing games (or doing anything else) on your iPhone worse.
 It's almost impressive, in a late-stage capitalism people will buy anything sort of way.